Cookies on this website

 • Determinants of type of hospital management following self-harm, and the relationship between management and outcome

-• Validation and refinement of a clinical screening tool to identify risk of repetition of self-harm or suicide following a self-harm episode
+• Validation of a novel assessment tool (OxSATS) to estimate suicide risk following a self-harm episode

 Outcome of self-harm, including repetition and mortality